Michalbeblocinski/Michalbeblocinski/README.md

 **`Web Developer`**

-I am a computer science student who liked programming a few years ago.
-At the beginning
-I was learning functional languages.
-In this year
-I began my specialization in web programming.
-To this day I have already made some fullstack applications.
-I also gained first commercial experience with some freelance projects.
-Right now I am focused on learning React.js.
-I am looking for a job to gain experience and become a fullstack web developer.
+I am an ambitious computer science student with a passion for programming.
+I have a strong foundation in both functional and object-oriented programming, and I am currently focusing on web development with a keen interest in React.js.
+I have gained valuable commercial experience through freelance projects and working as a Junior Web Developer at Grafiduo.
+I enjoy working collaboratively and I am always willing to help others.
 ---
 ### Languages and Tools